codenameuriel/Wellness-React-Props/README.md

 ## Deliverables
 ### Core Deliverables
-- Render all WellnessItems in the Wheel
+√√√- Render all WellnessItems in the Wheel
 - Give WellnessItems default prop for color in case you forget!
-- Render all GuidanceItems with correct information underneath.
+- √√√Render all GuidanceItems with correct information underneath.
 Hint for stars: `'⭐️'.repeat(5)` will create a string of 5 stars for you.
 - Sort the Guidance Items by number of stars
 - Map out the component hierarchy and which components need which props